 Having a new baby is a joyous occasion for any family, but it can also be a very scary one.
 Babies are expensive and unfortunately, it only gets worse as your child grows.
-Luckily there are ways that you can help yourself afford a new baby and cut your costs.
-They’re not too hard, but they might not work for everyone.
-Pick the ones that work for you and skip the ones that don’t.
+Luckily there are ways that you can help yourself afford a new baby and save money on the things your new baby needs!

 Start Early – The best way to afford a new baby is to start saving early.
 Before your pregnant is ideal, but if that isn’t an option for you, start socking away money as soon as you find out you’re pregnant.
 Ideally, you’ll want to build a $1,000 emergency fund to start and then progress onto 3-6 months’ worth of expenses as your pregnancy progresses if possible.

 Stockpile – As soon as you are into your second trimester, start stockpiling baby items.
 You’ll want to build up a stockpile of diapers and wipes, clothing and everything that goes with having a newborn.
 There are TONS of baby deals all the time that paying full price for anything baby related is not needed.
-Gymboree which is my favorite place to find baby clothes always has sales going and their clearance section is awesome too!
+Gymboree & The Children’s Place, which are two of my favorite places to find baby clothes, always have sales going and their clearance sections are awesome too!

 Barter with other moms – Finally, one great way to save big when having a new baby is to barter with other moms who have older children.
 Chances are good that they still have some (or a lot) of their baby items in storage.
 Ask them if there is anything you can do for them that they would be willing to trade for those items.
 You never know who might be willing!